vlall/awesome-cardano/README.md

 - Cardano Rosetta Docs Cardano Rosetta specific documentation
 - Developer Core or external developers of cardano-rosetta-server
 - Cardano db-sync
-  - Description: The purpose of Cardano DB Sync is to follow the Cardano chain and take information from the chain and an internally maintained copy of ledger state.
+  - The purpose of Cardano DB Sync is to follow the Cardano chain and take information from the chain and an internally maintained copy of ledger state.
 Data is then extracted from the chain and inserted into a PostgreSQL database.
 SQL queries can then be written directly against the database schema or as queries embedded in any language with libraries for interacting with an SQL database.
   - Build methods: Docker, binaries, source
   - Resources
   - https://github.com/input-output-hk/cardano-db-sync